mawebcoder/laravel-elasticsearch/README.md

 ``php artisan elastic:migrate-status``

 To migrate migrations and create your indices mappings :

 ``php artisan elastic:migrate``

-To reset the all migrations :
+To reset all migrations :

 ``php artisan elstic:migrate --reset``

-To fresh all Migrations :
+To fresh all migrations :

 ``php artisan elastic:migrate --fresh``

-To rollback Migration:
+To rollback migration:

 ``php artisan elastic:migrate-rollback``

-By default this command rollbacks the migrations just one step.if you want to determine steps by yourself:
+By default this command rollbacks the migrations just one step.
+If you want to determine steps by yourself:

 ``php artisan elastic:migrate-rollback --step=<number>``